Kochi | Cochin – Garden of Spices

 The Queen of the Adriatic has a rather befuddling history of nomenclature.
-It can be traced back to the Malayalam word Koch azhi, which means a lagoon which is not very large in size.
+It can be traced back to the Malayalam word Koch azhi, which means a lagoon that is not very large in size.
 Another possibility is the name having its roots in Kaci which means port.
 The history of the name also carries connotations of the Bible scriptures, namely Cohen which metamorphosed into Cocha and eventually into Kochi.
 The name, Kochi, also has Chinese hints.
 The legend goes that Emperor Kublai Khan’s merchants gave Kochi its name.
-An example of the cosmopolitan culture of Kochi is reflected in its Sanskrit inspired name.
+An example of the cosmopolitan culture of Kochi is reflected in its Sanskrit-inspired name.
 Many opine that it has its roots in the Sanskrit word Go Shree that literally means thriving with the auspicious animal.
 Niccolo dei Conti and Fra Paoline’s travelogues associate the name Kochi with the river Kochchi.

 The Portuguese, who kick-started this gold rush, crowned Thampuran as the Maharaja of Kochi.
 The merchants from Holland also made a beeline for a share of the immensely profitable pie.
 The lion’s share was, however, reserved for the British East India Company.
 It is, however, due to the pioneering efforts of Lord Willingdon, the Governor of Madras during the 1920s, and the port engineer Robert Bristow, that Kochi can boast of world-class port facilities.
 Kochi acceded to an independent India but faced a bout of economic depression.
 The reforms envisaged in the economic sector served as a healing touch to Kochi.

 Places of Interest

 Feast your eyes on the wonderful architecture in Fort Kochi and Mattancherry.
 A visit to these places should figure prominently in your itinerary.
 It is an eclectic blend of the Arab, British, Portuguese, and Dutch legacy.
 To get a taste of the Portuguese architecture, you can head towards The Santa Cruz Basilica.
 This five-hundred-year-old church survived the Dutch invasion.
 These followers of John Calvin, the traders of Holland were probably, enamored by the beautiful stained glass embellishments.